proesch2/SimpleMarketplace/README.md

 An NFT marketplace project to demonstrate various types of NFT sales available

-User NFTs are enabled to be minted through ERC1155 standard
+User NFTs are enabled to be minted through ERC721 standard

-Users can list and sell any ERC721 or 1155 NFTs
+Users can list and sell ERC721 tokens

 Types of Sales:
 - Fixed Price - The NFT is listed for a specific price, the first buyer to pay that price receives the NFT.